 Hunting - This ranch truly has some of the best big game hunting ever to be found in the state of Nebraska.
 It supports a local elk herd of nearly 100 animals.
 400 class bulls are not uncommon.
 The whitetail deer hunting is world class, with trophies ranging from 170 to 200 inches taken yearly.
 Mule deer and turkeys can be found on the ranch in increasing numbers.

 Fishing - The Niobrara River drainage contains the largest number of fish species occurring in Nebraska.
 Game fish in the Niobrara include channel catfish, carp, bluegill, green sunfish, grass pickerel, and many other fish species.

 History - Outlaw Doc Middleton had a hideout cabin near Tarbell Creek, which runs through the ranch.
 Remnants can still be found today.
 The life of the notorious horse thief has been chronicled in numerous books.
 He has been etched into the history of the Great American West.
-Also notable, the original townsite of Carns was located at the present ranch headquarters.
-Carns was the first stop on the stagecoach line which ran from Oneill Nebraska to the Black Hills of South Dakota.
+Also notable, the original townsite of Carns was located just East of the ranch.
+Carns was the first stop on the stagecoach line which ran from Oneill Nebraska to the Black Hills in South Dakota.